 Built-in inflation also results from the wage-price spiral.
 During inflation, workers realize their real wages are falling because the prices of goods and services are rising faster than their nominal wages.
 As a result, their purchasing power decreases.
 They then demand higher nominal wages to maintain the cost of living and compensate for inflation.

-An increase in wages causes production costs to rise.
+An increase in wages raises production costs.
 Because wages account for a large part of costs, businesses face declining profit margins.
-They then pass the increase in nominal wages to the selling price to overcome this situation.
+To overcome this situation, they pass the increase in nominal wages on to the selling price.
 As a result, prices rise, and inflation rises higher.

 As inflation rose higher, it forced workers to renegotiate higher wages.
 And rising wages resulted in much higher inflation.
 This situation continues and creates a wage-price spiral effect.